matt-42/iod/README.md

 ```

 The script ```tools/generate_symbol_definitions.sh``` automates this
-process by converting a file containing a list of symbol into a valid
+process by converting a file containing a list of symbols into a valid
 C++ header containing the symbol definitions.

 ## Statically introspectable objects (SIO)

-Statically introspectable objects
+Statically introspectable objects features are:

-  - Define POD-like objects without having to declare any struct or class.
+  - The ability to instantiate C++ objects without having to declare any struct or class.
   - Zero cost static introspection (i.e. without overhead on execution time or memory) on those objects.

 ```c++